Ecommerce Holiday Planning

 Don’t just try to sell your customers products; connect with them.
-Show you value them beyond the sale and give them reason to want to engage with you.
+Show that you value them beyond the sale and give them a reason to want to engage with you.

 Create an editorial calendar that outlines when you will post certain thematic content and promotions.
 Make sure to leave room for posts about timely events or trending pop-culture content.

 Keep your content consistent across all of your social media channels.
-Include photos and videos, which are more engaging and aid to the “shareability” of your content.
-In fact, Hubspot reports that content with relevant images receives 94% more views, and shoppers who view video are nearly 2x more likely to purchase than non-viewers.
+Include photos and videos, which are more engaging and aid in the “shareability” of your content.
+In fact, Hubspot reports that Facebook posts with images see 2.3x more engagement than those without images, and Tweets with video get 10 times more engagement than those without.

 Keep It (Consistently) Festive